How much does Wegovy cost without insurance?

 As a newly approved weight loss medication, Medicaid programs are playing catch up when it comes to Wegovy coverage, and not all state programs cover it at the time of publication.
 Check your plan’s formulary or contact your state Medicaid agency to see if Wegovy is covered.
 If Wegovy is covered, your Medicaid plan may require prior authorization.

-Wegovy vs. Ozempic Cost
+Wegovy vs. Ozempic cost

 In the event that you can’t find access to affordable Wegovy, there are other options available.
 Ozempic contains the same active ingredient as Wegovy, semaglutide, but isn’t available in the same dosages.
-The other difference between the medications is that Ozempic is approved to treat type 2 diabetes while Wegovy is approved to facilitate weight management.
-Still, your healthcare provider can decide which medication is best for you and can choose to prescribe Ozempic off-label for weight loss if they feel it’s the right choice.
+The other differences between the medications are their FDA-approved uses and the type of pen that is used to inject the medication.

 At this time, Wegovy is FDA-approved to help with chronic weight management while Ozempic is not, so if you don’t have diabetes, you’re much more likely to get covered for Wegovy than Ozempic for weight loss by your insurance company.
-Without insurance, Ozempic costs around $935.77 per month.
+Without insurance, Ozempic costs around $968.52 per month.

 If you also have type 2 diabetes, you may qualify for the Novo Nordisk Patient Assistance Program (PAP), which provides Ozempic and other diabetes medications for free.
 To qualify for the PAP, you must be a US citizen or legal resident with a total household income at or below 400% of the federal poverty line with no private insurance or health coverage through a federal, state, or government program.
 You will need to work with your healthcare provider to complete the application and submit it for approval.